notesofcliff/delve/src/home/doc/admin/User_and_Group_Management.md

 # User and Group Management

-Creating users and groups, as well as assigning permissions, is an essential part of managing your Flashlight instance.
+Creating users and groups, as well as assigning permissions, is an essential part of managing your Delve instance.
 This section covers how to perform these tasks through the Django Admin Interface.

 ## Creating Admin Users from the Command Line